KDE/documentation-develop-kde-org/source/introduction/architecture.rst

 Architecture
 ============

-There are three different UI toolkits you can use to development for `KDE Application <https://www.kde.org/applications/>`_ or the `Plasma Workspace <https://www.kde.org/plasma-desktop.php>`_.
-Due to technical limitations the toolkits have slight visual differences, but the recommended interaction patterns to be used are consistent regardless of the toolkit.
+There are three different UI toolkits you can use to development for `KDE Application <https://www.kde.org/applications/>`_ or the `Plasma Workspace <https://www.kde.org/plasma-desktop.php>`_ (Due to technical limitations, the toolkits have slight visual differences, but the recommended interaction patterns to be used are consistent regardless of the toolkit).

 KDE Applications
 ----------------